 Medically reviewed by Drugs.com.
 Last updated on Nov 30, 2022.

 Red clover flowers have been used traditionally as a sedative, to purify the blood, and to treat respiratory conditions; topical preparations have been used for psoriasis, eczema, and rashes, and to accelerate wound healing.
 However, there is no clinical evidence to support any of these uses or for use in menopause-related conditions.
 Safety of use in treating breast cancer has not been determined, and the epidemiological association of isoflavone consumption in protecting against prostate cancer has not yet been confirmed by clinical trials.

-The traditional dose of red clover blossoms for sedation is 4 g.
-Red clover is now used primarily as a source of isoflavones.
+Red clover blossoms for sedation were formerly used at doses of 4 g, but are now used primarily as a source of isoflavones.
 The usual dose is 40 to 80 mg/day of standardized isoflavones, typically containing biochanin A, formononetin, genistein, and daidzein.
 Several commercial preparations are available.

 Few adverse reactions have been reported in doses used in clinical trials.
 High doses of isoflavones have been associated with loss of appetite, pedal edema, and abdominal tenderness.

 The phytoestrogens in red clover may be expected to act through estrogenic mechanisms, with the associated risk of estrogen-like adverse effects, including increased incidence of endometrial, ovarian, and breast cancers.